 What you need to know about your baby first teeth

-Between the first teeth, they should be plenty of space to allow future development of permanent teeth.
+Between the first teeth, they should be plenty of space to allow the future development of permanent teeth.

 How to take care of your baby teeth